 If the UE is preconfigured with a pseudonym and the UE is required to calculate a SUCI with other than the null encryption scheme, for example for an initial registration procedure, then the UE calculates the SUCI using the pseudonym and includes the corresponding new scheme identifier to indicate that SUCI was calculated using a pseudonym.

 If the SIDF receives a SUCI including a scheme identifier signalling the use of a pseudonym, then after decryption of the SUCI, the SIDF uses the preconfigured map to recover the corresponding SUPI.
-If the included scheme identifier does not signal the use of pseudonym then the SIDF obtains the SUPI directly after decryption.
+If the included scheme identifier does not signal the use of pseudonym, then the SIDF obtains the SUPI directly after decryption.
 In both cases, normal network operations can continue using the SUPI.

 The need of a preconfigured map on the network side depends on how the pseudonyms are generated.
 For methods that require keeping an association such as hashing, random generation, etc, then such a map is needed.
 For other methods such as padding, the use of special delimiters or padding characters would suffice, in which case a preconfigured map is not needed and the SIDF can simply recover the SUPI from the decrypted pseudonym by stripping the padding characters.